diogofd/Beta-FH-Reading/README.md

-# $$\beta$$-Factorization Homology
+# $\beta$-Factorization Homology

-Backend for a website page supporting the reading seminar on $$\beta$$-Factorization Homology held during the Fall & Winter of 2023/2024 at University of Edinburgh.
+Backend for a website page supporting the reading seminar on $\beta$-Factorization Homology held during the Fall & Winter of 2023/2024 at University of Edinburgh.

 The site will be hosted using GitHub Pages + Jekyll.